How Weave’s Phone System Solves Small Business Problems

 - Missing Communication

-The patients of small medical practices often don’t see the postcards or emails sent by their practitioner.
-Even worse, they don’t answer phone calls if they don’t recognize their practice’s number.
+The customers of small businesses often don’t see the emails sent by the business.
+Even worse, they don’t answer phone calls if they don’t recognize their business’s number.
 These missed communications lead to missed appointments, which invariably cause scheduling problems for office staff and reduce profits.

-Communication gaps occur between practitioners and their employees as well.
+Communication gaps occur between business owners and their employees as well.
 Post-it notes and emails go unnoticed, causing confusion and frustration between team members.
-In the worst cases, invaluable information regarding individual patients doesn’t reach the doctor, and this failure produces inaccurate diagnoses and dangerous prescriptions.
+In the worst cases, invaluable information regarding individual customers doesn’t reach the owner, and this failure produces inaccurate communication which can severely strain relationships.

-Missing communication also impacts a practitioner’s personal relationship with patients.
-If doctors don’t get the right information about the people they serve, their relationship gradually atrophies because patients feel that their practitioner doesn’t care about them.
+Missing communication also impacts a business owner’s personal relationship with customers.
+If business owners don’t get the right information about the people they serve, their relationship gradually atrophies because customers feel that the business doesn’t care about them.

 The opposite of missing communication is overwhelming communication.
 When businesses send out reminders and confirmations too frequently, their customers start to get annoyed and sense that the business doesn’t trust their planning and decision-making.
 Unorganized communication efforts end up being repetitive and nagging instead of succinct and informative.